Birth defect: Toxic substances

 Drinking water is often a medium through which harmful toxins travel.
 Heavy metals, elements, nitrates, nitrites, and fluoride can be carried through water and cause congenital disorders.

 Nitrate, which is found mostly in drinking water from ground sources, is a powerful teratogen.
 A case-control study in rural Australia that was conducted following frequent reports of prenatal mortality and congenital malformations found that those who drank the nitrate-containing groundwater, as opposed to rain water, ran the risk of giving birth to children with central nervous system disorders, muscoskeletal defects, and cardiac defects.

 Chlorinated and aromatic solvents such as benzene and trichloroethylene sometimes enter the water supply due to oversights in waste disposal.
 A case-control study on the area found that by 1986, leukemia was occurring in the children of Woburn, Massachusetts, at a rate that was four times the expected rate of incidence.
 Further investigation revealed a connection between the high occurrence of leukemia and an error in water distribution that delivered water to the town with significant contamination with manufacturing waste containing trichloroethylene.

-As an endocrine disruptor, DDT was shown to induce miscarriages, interfere with the development of the female reproductive system, cause the congenital hypothyroidism, and suspectably childhood obesity.
+As an endocrine disruptor, DDT was shown to induce miscarriages, interfere with the development of the female reproductive system, cause congenital hypothyroidism, and increase the risk for childhood obesity.

 Fluoride, when transmitted through water at high levels, can also act as a teratogen.
 Two reports on fluoride exposure from China, which were controlled to account for the education level of parents, found that children born to parents who were exposed to 4.12 ppm fluoride grew to have IQs that were, on average, seven points lower than their counterparts whose parents consumed water that contained 0.91 ppm fluoride.
 In studies conducted on rats, higher fluoride in drinking water led to increased acetylcholinesterase levels, which can alter prenatal brain development.
 The most significant effects were noted at a level of 5 ppm.